davehermann/lambduh/example/Readme.md

 ## Deploy the archive

-Use the `lambduh` CLI utility to deploy the archive, or manually deploy the archive.
+Use the `lamb-duh` CLI utility to deploy the archive, or manually deploy the archive.

 ## License